dswah/pyGAM/docs/index.rst

 To speed up optimization on large models with constraints, it helps to have `intel MKL <https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html>`_ installed.

-It is currently a bit tricky to install a Numpy linked to the MKL routines with Conda because you have to be careful with which channel you are using.
-Pip's Numpy-MKL is outdated.
+It is currently a bit tricky to install both NumPy and SciPy linked to the MKL routines with Conda because you have to be careful with which channel you are using.
+Pip's NumPy-MKL is outdated.

 An alternative is to use a third-party build like https://urob.github.io/numpy-mkl: ::